|FINISHES||relief • brushed|

 |MAINTENANCE||use a cloth soaked in soapy water or liquid detergent; after rinsing, wipe with a soft and clean cloth, or even better, with a chamois leather.|

-The panels are fabricated and glued in the same manner and on the same substrates as conventional laminates .
+The panels are manufactured and glued in the same manner and on the same substrates as conventional laminates .
 In addition, we would like to add the following comments:

 The surface to be glued must be sound, thoroughly dry, clean and free of dust, wood chips and oil.